tradesouthwest/appealing/README.md

 # Appealing
 The name says it all.
-An appealing them made for ClassicPress.
+An appealing theme made for ClassicPress.

 - Requires PHP: 7.4
 - Requires CP:  1.4